-The term 'Protective Tariff' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Protective Tariff' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A protective tariff is a choice by a national government to create a financial barrier or tax on the imports of one or more nation’s imports into the country.
 In many cases, such tariffs are not intended to raise additional national revenue as much as they are to artificially increase the prices of said imports.
 This helps to protect the sales and production of domestic goods and services so that they will continue to be manufactured and sold successfully in the host nation.
 Some critics argue that these types of tariffs are a real threat to free trade.
 Others argue that they provide two important benefits.